sasa1977/con_cache/README.md

 ### Processes

 ConCache creates a couple of linked processes and returns a tuple containing corresponding pids, and some additional data.
-The processes are not supervised.
-If you want to have it supervised, I suggest to use a supervised parent process which will create the ConCache instance.
+To put the structure under supervisor, I suggest a supervised parent process which will create the ConCache instance.

 In my production system, I have one such process very high in the supervision tree.
 The ConCache instance is stored in the protected ets table accessible to every other process.